 On the sides, the one-meter-wide suspension bridge is secured by a man-high wire mesh fence.

-The glacier grotto or glacier cave can be reached from the first level of the TITLIS mountain station via a tunnel.
+The glacier grotto or glacier cave can be reached from the first level of Mount Titlis mountain station via a tunnel.

 Ten meters deep, the grotto's 150-meter-long passage leads below the surface of the glacier.
 The ice in the cave is up to 5000 years old.
 The temperature here is constantly minus 1.5 degrees Celsius.
 The glacier cave is open daily all year round, and the visit is free of charge.